Why Warriors Lie Down and Die

 Dr. Marco Briceno Director of Medical Services, Gove District Hospital

 It offers deep insights for those who want a greater understanding of the issues involved in achieving true reconciliation.
-It provides hope and a new direction for those searching for the answers as to why “the problems” seems to persist in Aboriginal communities.
+It provides hope and a new direction for those searching for the answers as to why “the problems” seem to persist in Aboriginal communities.